DjiboutiOfficial Name: Republic of Djibouti

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Djibouti, you are subject to its laws even if you are a U.S. citizen.
+CRIMINAL PENALTIES: While you are traveling in Djibouti, you are subject to its laws.
 Foreign laws and legal systems can be vastly different than our own.
 In some places you may be taken in for questioning if you don’t have your passport with you.
 In some places, it is illegal to take pictures of certain buildings.
 In some places, driving under the influence of drugs or alcohol could land you immediately in jail.
 These criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 For example, you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Djibouti, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what is legal and what is not wherever you go.
 US citizens conducting business in Djibouti are highly encouraged to familiarize themselves with local business law, finance law and labor law.
 Certain practices that may be standard in U.S. or European businesses are not accepted in Djibouti, and could lead to criminal or civil prosecution.
 All legal proceedings are conducted in French or Somali.

 If you are arrested in Djibouti, you have the right to request authorities alert the U.S. Embassy of your arrest.
 The U.S. does not have a bilateral agreement with Djibouti requiring notification of the U.S. Embassy upon your arrest, but Djibouti is a signatory to the Vienna Convention on Consular Relations.
 The Vienna Convention requires prompt notification to the corresponding Embassy when one of their citizens or nationals is arrested.
 Under Djiboutian law, upon arrest Djiboutian law enforcement is required to offer the following: access to a doctor, access to an attorney, and notification of the U.S. Embassy.
 These requirements are not universally known by Djiboutian law enforcement; if you are arrested in Djibouti you should use whatever means of communication available to alert the U.S. Embassy of your situation.
 If you are arrested, the Djiboutian authorities have the right to hold you for up to 96 hours while they investigate the crime.
 You may be remanded to prison for the duration of your judicial process if the Djiboutian authorities consider you a flight risk.
 Prison conditions in Djibouti are significantly below U.S. standards.
 The Embassy reminds U.S. citizens that the Embassy cannot interfere in Djiboutian legal processes, cannot get you out of jail, and cannot demand preferential treatment for incarcerated US citizens.